Events

 New exhibition!
 Language of Abstraction debuts Sept 20 at CAMOC, presenting 50+ years of work by Ruyell Ho & Li Lin Lee.

-The “New Milk” exhibition featuring artist Jenyu Wamg 王人玉 opens next week, our upcoming Spotlight show curated by Larry Lee.
+The New Milk exhibition featuring artist Jenyu Wang 王人玉 opens next week, our upcoming Spotlight show curated by Larry Lee.

 New Milk is the magical substance that brings life.
 Not only life, but also the full force of a new life.
-The body goes through radical changes--both beautiful and horrifying--to create milk, and then more change reaching its postpartum reality—a new reality.
+The body goes through radical changes—both beautiful and horrifying—to create milk, and then more change reaching its postpartum reality—a new reality.
 New Milk meditates on this powerful substance and expresses its manifestation in milky, glossy fantasies, with eyes that peer back.

-Jenyu is an artist and researcher, interested in temporal and spatial relationships largely due to growing up in a fractured cultural-political environment.
+jenyujenyu is an artist and researcher, interested in temporal and spatial relationships largely due to growing up in a fractured cultural-political environment.
 Born in Taiwan and immigrating to the United States as a teenager, Jenyu perceives her world in disjunction instead of continuity.
 She received her MFA in Photography from the University of Illinois at Chicago.

 By utilizing photography, video, and sculptural objects, Jenyu interrogates the gap between thinking and feeling.
 In pursuit of such gap, her work concentrates on the moments that show the vulnerable body, the traumatic body in the psychology of the 'everyday.'
 Jenyu's projects provide indexical content where she constructs and magnifies moments of dissonance and resonance.